-Summary: We care about the safety of your data and, have implemented industry recognized measures to protect it, but unfortunately we can’t guarantee that nothing bad will ever happen to it.
-(A troop of rabid baboons springs to mind).
+Summary: We care about the safety of your data and have implemented industry recognized measures to protect it, but unfortunately we can’t guarantee that nothing bad will ever happen to it.

 Summary: You have control over your account settings, such as your account information and marketing email notifications, but there’s some important stuff we’ll always send you.
 If you have any questions about reviewing or modifying your account information, you can contact us directly at email@example.com.

 The laws of some countries grant particular rights in respect of personal information.
-In certain circumstances, users in the EEA have the right to:
+Individuals in certain countries, including the European Union, United Kingdom, and Brazil have the right to:

 Should you wish to make a request in respect of your personal information please contact us at firstname.lastname@example.org.
-You also have the right to object to our processing of personal data about you in order to send you marketing and we will stop processing data for that purpose.
+You also have the right to object to our processing of personal data about you in for marketing purposes and we will stop processing data for that purpose.

-In some circumstances Canva will not be able to comply with a request that you make in respect of your personal data.
-If we are unable to remove any of your information, we will let you know why.
-For example, we may not be able to provide a copy of your information where it infringes on the rights of another User.
-For our Community, we will remove your profile information where possible , but this may have been indexed by search engines or copied by other Users or included in the body of posts.
-We may also be required to retain certain information that you ask us to delete for various reasons, such as where there is a legal requirement to do so.
+In some circumstances Canva will not be able to comply with your request regarding your personal data.
+If we are unable to remove any of your information, we will explain why.
+For example, we may not be able to provide a copy of your information where it infringes on the rights of another user.
 In some cases, you may have shared your information with third parties, such as by publishing a design on a third party’s website.
 In that case Canva will not be able to delete the information, and you will need to contact that third party directly.

 If we are unable to resolve your request, or if you are concerned about a potential violation, you also have the option to report the issue or make a complaint to the data protection authority in your jurisdiction.
 Where you have provided your consent to certain processing and no longer want us to use your information for that purpose, you may withdraw your consent to this use, although this will not affect the lawfulness of processing based on consent before its withdrawal.
 Please see paragraph “You control your account information and settings” for more options on how to opt-out of marketing communications.